Storycraft – Storytelling Workshop

-No experience needed — just bring your favorite pen and a notebook.
-If you don’t have a story, she will bring prompts to inspire you!
+No experience needed—just bring your favorite pen and a notebook.
+If you don’t have a story, Shea will bring prompts to inspire you.
 You won’t be critiqued or graded.
-This is a safe place to scratch that creative itch, experiment, and even test the waters of performing for a friendly audience.

-If you’ve been curious but a little afraid to share your story, this is the place to begin.
-Shea will guide you to discover the magic inside your own words — and help you bring your listeners along for the ride.
+If you’ve been curious but a little afraid to share a story, this is the place to begin.
+Shea will guide you to discover the magic inside your own words—and help you bring your listeners along for the ride.

 Come as you are.
-Leave with storytelling confidence!
+Leave as a storyteller!

 Meet Your Instructor: